Bloodties: Part III: "Bloodties"

-Hawkeye, Black Widow, Hercules, Vision, Spider-Woman, and Giant-Man are taken to the UN Headquarters, where Hawkeye has a full-blown argument with the UN Director over the handling of Genosha.
+Hawkeye, Black Widow, Hercules, Vision, Spider-Woman, and Giant-Man are taken to the UN Headquarters, where Hawkeye has a full-blown argument with the UN director over the handling of Genosha.
 Elsewhere, in Hammer Bay, War Machine battles with Exodus as the rest of his teammates deal with the chaos in the streets.
 The U.S. Agent catches up with Beast and Professor X in the sewers, and the three discover an army of Mutates.
 The three are discovered by the Genoshan Magistrates.
 Just outside the city, the X-Men defeat Cortez's loyalists and question Cortez, only to be revealed that a Mutate was impersonating Cortez.
 Exodus defeats War Machine in a lengthy fight, and shifts his focus to Sersi.

 Part IV: "Night and Fog"

-Professor X, Beast, and the U.S. Agent battle with the Genoshan Magistrates, and come out victorious.
+Professor X, Beast, and U.S. Agent battle with the Genoshan Magistrates, and come out victorious.
 They find Gyrich helping the Mutates, and join with him.
 Above Hammer Bay, Exodus and Sersi have a violent battle, leading the rest of the heroes to worry about Genosha's impending demise.
 At the UN Headquarters, Black Widow informs the attendants and UN officials the Avengers will no longer be under supervision of the United States government.
 The X-Men arrive in Hammer Bay, and examines the aftermath of the destruction the civil war has caused upon the once prosperous city.
 A few miles away, Sersi and Exodus fight to a stalemate, and the Black Knight and War Machine intervenes to stop Sersi from causing more damage.
 Beneath the Citadel, Jean, Quicksilver, and the Scarlet Witch meets with Crystal.
 Cortez appears, and holds Luna as a human shield.
 Scarlet Witch attempts to attack, but Quicksilver stops her, knowing Cortez will want one of them to react so Luna will die.
 Exodus arrives, and threatens to kill Cortez for the latter betraying Magneto, whilst Cortez begs the makeshift heroes to save him from Exodus.